James Withrow House: Renovations

 The first renovation, sometime between 1905 and 1915, was overseen by Nancy Surbaugh and added multiple rooms.
 An inside kitchen was added, as well as a bedroom above on the second floor.
 A pantry was built adjacent to the kitchen and the first bathroom inside the house was added.
 At this same time, the floors of the dining and living rooms were renovated, adding narrow oak flooring over the, wider, original pine floors.
 During this renovation, the historical kitchen was joined to the main house via a roofed connecting space.
 The windows were replaced with modern ones and the original wooden shingled roof was replaced with asbestos shingles.
 The old gas lines (used for oil lamps when the house was constructed) were replaced with electrical lines and the house's heating was centralized by means of a furnace.
 Nancy Surbaugh chose Victorian style radiators for the house and a large "clawfoot" bathtub to go in the new bathroom.
 It was during this renovation that the office was moved to the east side of the house from an unknown location.

 The second renovation, carried out by John and Edith Montgomery, started in the fall of 1941 and was completed by March 22, 1942.
 The renovation consisted of mainly cosmetic changes, as well as renovation of the electrical, water, and heating systems.
 These included painting the walls and trim, sanding and staining the original pine floors, and replacing the Franklin stove, installed during the previous renovation, with a wood burning brick fireplace.
 As John and Edith Montgomery had a larger family than previously had resided in the house, the single bathroom was split into two, and an additional one built downstairs.
 The new kitchen, original kitchen, and connecting space all saw numerous improvements, with the latter receiving the majority.
 The connecting space was enclosed and served as a laundry room.
 The historical kitchen was converted to a two bedroom rental property, a purpose which survives to this day.

-The third renovation was completed in 2004 after the house was purchased by one of John Montgomery's daughters, Mary Montgomery Lindquist, in 2002.
+The third renovation was completed in 2004.
 The most thorough renovation in the house's history, Mary and her husband Paul consulted structural engineers on the state of the house, resulting in a complete overhaul of most elements of the building.
 The asbestos roofing was replaced with standing-seam copper roofing, the house's electrical systems were replaced, a new heating and air system installed with the removal of the old radiators, the windows were replaced with modern reproductions of a federal style, the porch and brick columns strengthened, and chimneys lined.
 Further renovations included remodeling of all the bathrooms, stripping and repainting the walls with the original stenciled friezes applied sometime during the 1905 renovation, and the remodeling of the main kitchen.
 Renovations continued into the historical kitchen, receiving a similar treatment as the rest of the house.